Gurenax/go-bm/README.md

 <br><br>

 ## Why Go BM?
-If you need a library that can quickly benchmark your code without the need to deal with the `time` library from scratch.<br>
+If you need a library that can quickly benchmark your code without the need to deal with the `time` library from scratch.
 It is very simple, yet I find myself using it a lot on my personal projects.
 <br><br>

 ## Example